 Lepaniidi Farm III

-Accommodation: The accommodation conditions at the farm will be simple - in old granary, however on beds.
+Accommodation: The accommodation conditions at the farm will be simple - in old sauna house or caravan, however on beds.
 Please bring your sleeping bag.
-Toilets and showers are available; there is also traditional Estonian sauna in the farm.
+Toilets and showers are available in the main house; there is also traditional Estonian sauna in the farm.
 There is a kitchen with necessary equipment for cooking, which volunteers may use freely i just like at home.
-Usually volunteers will have breakfasts and lunch together with farmers cooked and served by the hosts, while dinners will be prepared on their own.
+Usually volunteers will have breakfasts and lunch together with farmers cooked and served by the hosts, but you always can help with cooking.
+Dinners will be prepared on their own.

 Approximate Location: LocationHiiumaa Island, Kaina parish, Ristivalja village, Lepaniidi farm.
 Hiiumaa Island is in the west of Estonia, 140 km from Tallinn.
 More information on www.hiiumaa.ee or www.visitestonia.com TerminalAirport, harbour, bus station in Tallinn.
-From the airport bus nr 2 going to the city centre stops by the Tallinn Bus Station.
+From the airport bus nr 2 and tram nr 4 going to the city centre stops by the Tallinn Bus Station.
 From there two times per day buses take you straight to Hiiumaa (including ferry transportation from the mainland).
-Timetables are available online at www.tpilet.ee LEISUREThere are lot of nice natural picturesque sights in the area.
-Sea cost is 7km away from the working place and there are good possibility take the bicycles and go to swim.
+Timetables are available online at www.tpilet.ee Leisure timeThere are lot of natural picturesque sights in the area.
+Sea cost is 7km away and there is a possibility to take the bicycles to go swimming.
 It is possible to visit other parts of Hiiumaa Island on weekend.
 Hiiumaa offers a lot of events on weekends in summer.
-Hosts plan to arrange some tours around the island.This camp is absolutely suitable for people who enjoy nature and are interested in traditional ways of rural living.
+Hosts plan to arrange some tours around the island.This camp is absolutely suitable for people who enjoy nature and interested in traditional ways of rural living.